 Could that be your company?

-Caveat: Although this blog post is about how your content works to lead readers to "YES," I would be negligent if I failed to point out that the architecture, design, and look of your piece or website play equally important roles in building trust and credibility.
+Caveat: Although this blog post is about how your content works to lead readers to YES, I would be negligent if I failed to point out that how a piece looks, feels, and functions plays an equally important role in building trust and credibility.

-Would you want to work with a firm whose website communicated an ethos of poor taste, lack of style, or lack of professionalism?
+Would you want to work with a firm whose website or lead magnet communicated an ethos of poor taste, lack of style, or lack of professionalism?

 Would you want to work with a firm whose site looked as though it was cobbled together haphazardly, perhaps even as an afterthought?

 If a firm can't invest in its public face, what, then, must its private persona be like?
 What must its products and services be like?

 The same reasoning stands for a brochure, PowerPoint presentation, or sales video on your website.
 If the look, feel, or functionality fall short, then the content must pull twice (or more) of its weight—assuming that the reader can get past the poor ethos being communicated and even bothers to read the content in the first place.